kgfitzgerald/stat-7500/rstudio.md

 # Getting started with R & RStudio

-Each week, you will have small lab assignments that will be completed in RStudio, which uses the statistical programming language R. It is okay if you have never used R before, as each assignment will introduce new code by example.

 To get fully set-up for using R & RStudio, there are 3 main steps:

 1. Download & Install R
 2. Download & Install RStudio
-3. Set up an R project for STAT 5700
+3. Set up an R project for STAT 7500

-The instructions below will walk you through each step. **You should do these BEFORE our 2nd class session in Week 1, since we will be diving into Lab 01 together in class.**
+The instructions below will walk you through each step. **You should do these BEFORE our class session in Week 6, since we will be diving into coding together in class.**

 ### Step 1: Download & Install R